-The program offers education about invasive weeds, the methods for control or eradication, and provides opportunities where volunteers can participate in "hands-on" restoration projects; thus improving the aesthetic and recreational quality of our public places.
+The program offers education about invasive weeds, methods for control or eradication, and provides opportunities where volunteers participate in "hands-on" restoration projects; thus improving the environmental health, and aesthetic and recreational qualities of our public places.

 Weed Warrior projects reflect the willingness of citizens of all ages to be involved

-and take part in the community as environmental stewards.
+and take part in their community as environmental stewards.

 Consider our Volunteer Efforts and Support Environmental Projects

-Thank you for your Donation to Support Environmental Stewardship!
+Thank you for your Donation to Support Weed Warrior Environmental Program.

 For Information on the Weed Warriors, please read Who We Do ~~~~~~ Check thePhotos Page for Pictures of Past Projects